📚StudySolv

 Given Information:

-• Length of rectangle = 13 cm (fixed)
+• Length = 13 cm (fixed)

 • Breadth varies: 12 cm, 10 cm, 8 cm

-• Formula: Area = Length × Breadth
+• Area of rectangle = Length × Breadth

 (i) Breadth = 12 cm: Area=13×12=156 cm2\text{Area} = 13 \times 12 = 156 \text{ cm}^2